See also: What’s open and closed in Ottawa on Victoria Day weekend 2018

 Ottawa Public Health:

-- The Sexual Health Centre and Satellite Clinics will be closed.
+- The Sexual Health Centre (link is external) and Satellite Clinics (link is external) will be closed.

-- The Dental Clinics and Well Baby Drop-in will be closed.
+- The Dental Clinics (link is external) and Parenting in Ottawa Drop-ins (link is external) will be closed.

-- Karsh-Masson Gallery, the Barbara Ann Scott Gallery and the OAG Annex at City Hall will be open.
+- Karsh-Masson Gallery, the Barbara Ann Scott Gallery and the City Hall Art Gallery at City Hall will be open.